iamdevonbutler/brahma/docs/architecture/terminology.md

 And i'm just sick of business people trying to blow smoke.
 So let's be to the point..."system" tests...test a live system - the collection of connected applications produced in `./build`.
 If you still call them integration test's I wont get mad.

 ## "hooks" vs "callbacks"
 You can hook into ap"Hooks" imply intentionality.
-When you hook into a system, you do so w/ the intent to modify/extend behavior.
+When you hook into a system, you do so w/ the intent to extend / modify behavior.
 Brahma hooks extend the `start()`, `stop()`, `checkout()`, and `update()` behavior (see [hooks](/docs/functionality/hooks)).
 The word "callback" is more general - it's just code that gets called after something happens.
 The reason for calling the code back is not implied - it can be anything.

 ## "args" vs "params"
 "Resources" have an "args" property used to define information regarding a function's arguments.
 That information can be used in documentation, and validation.